21.5 C

 The episode consisted of two segments, beginning with a controversial inquiry into Havana Syndrome before moving to the Hegseth interview.
 The show is available to stream on CBS and Paramount+.

-In the interview, Hegseth discussed the operation’s scale and casualties, including seven American deaths.
+In the interview, Hegseth discussed the operation’s scale and casualties, including, at the time, seven American deaths.
 Human rights groups in Iran report more than 1,600 Iranians killed, including 168 people—mostly children—at a girls’ school in southern Iran hit during the campaign.

 When asked if U.S. forces were responsible for the school strike, Hegseth replied only, “We’re still investigating.”
 He emphasized that “unlike our adversaries, the Iranians, we never target civilians.”